-In ‘Some Rainbow – coming from the Fair!’
-Dickinson delves into themes of spring, change, and rebirth.
-The poem’s tone is optimistic and celebratory while the mood is uplifting and revitalizing.
+The tone of ‘Some Rainbow – coming from the Fair!’ is optimistic and celebratory while the mood is uplifting and revitalizing.
 Dickinson sought to depict spring originally and accurately while also recreating the experience of seeing it bloom in person.

 Explore Some Rainbow – coming from the Fair!